Horatio-Blackwood/OpenAgendaMail/README.md

 OpenAgendaMail
 ==============

-OpenAgendaMail is an email-based agenda aggregation program for your group.
-Members can simply send a quick email to add an item to an agenda.
-On the appropriate day the application organizes each of the submitted agenda items, generates a .pdf file and emails it out to a configurable list of email addresses.
-Only emails received from members of the email list are included in the agenda.
+What is OpenAgendaMail?

+Generating an agenda document is a very automate-able task.
+Tasks that can be automated should be in order to reduce errors and save time for human beings to do fun stuff, like going to the movies or flying a kite.

+OpenAgendaMail utilizes email, a technology that everyone is familiar with to accomplish its work.
+Your users don't need to learn to use a new tool or install any unfamiliar software.
+All they need is an email account.

+When its time, OpenAgendaMail generates a .pdf document, which is easily read by Macs, Linux boxes and Windows-based PCs of the agenda items your users have submitted and emails it out to the list of users.
+Only submissions from the email accounts on your email list will be added to the document so no unexpected items will appear on your agenda.

+What are the system requirements?

+OpenAgendaMail will run on any Windows, Linux or Mac OS PC that has the Java 7 JRE available.

+OpenAgendaMail requires a gmail account.
+Do not use an email account that you use for any other purpose as OpenAgendaMail will delete emails from the account without asking permission offering to replace them or buying you a soda to cheer you up afterwards.